BlobIsBack/cookie_clicker_paw/README.md

 the image is based on the one from [this add-on](https://kayofeld.github.io/Cookie-Clicker-mod/boykisser.js), i edited it so it looks better (imo)

-the javascript was mainly generated using AI as i'm lazy idk
+the javascript was mainly generated using AI because i'm lazy idk

 if you have any issues, restart the game and/or browser, if the issue persists or happens often, feel free to do an issue or a pull request